h8d13/PSK---Python-Starter-Kit/README.md

 Now run the world.py file and it will use the def from hello.py

-Step 2.
-Create a folder called: 'utils' or 'src'
+---

-Drag the hello.py into it
+Sub-imports: Create a folder called: 'utils' or 'src' Drag the hello.py into it

 Now change the imports to: